 - NFAs may propose a maximum of three candidates.

 - If more than three candidates from an NFA wish to apply, the NFA will organise a pre-selection process.

 - NFAs wishing to propose candidates, should carefully read the Instructions for National Federations and Associations which will be made available when the next round of awards opens.

 Instructions for non-members

 We will not process your fellowship application until we receive your payment.
-Payments may be submitted by credit card via PayPal or by bank transfer.
+Payments may be submitted via PayPal or by bank transfer.
 Details for each payment method are provided below.
 Please ensure that you make the correct payment; the administration fee is based on your country of permanent residency.
 The fee is 100 Swiss francs and the reduced rate of 50 Swiss francs is available only to women who are nationals or permanent residents of a country with a low per capita GNI.
 This applies even if they are currently residing in a high GNI country for the purpose of pursuing their postgraduate study.
 This fee is non-refundable.
 See the list of countries that qualify.